CODEwithSANKETj/We_chat_frontend/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/we-chat.git`
+1. Clone the repository: `git clone https://github.com/CODEwithSANKETj/We_chat_frontend.git`
-2. Install dependencies: `cd we-chat && npm install`
+2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+3. Start the development server: `npm run dev`
 4. Navigate to `http://localhost:3000` in your browser to access the application.

 ## Contributions